JohnAllsopp/Atomizer/README.md

 Atomizer
 ========

-A small helper to atomize HTML documents into elements for every word or character
+A small helper to atomize HTML documents into elements for every word or character (no jQuery required).

 Call atomizer.atomize for an element to split words or characters into their own element